sensedeep/dynamodb-metrics/README.md

 The Index dimension is set to `primary` for the primary index and to the name of a Global Secondary Index (GSI) is that is being used.

 The Model is the single-table entity name.
 Read [DynamoDB Single Table Design](https://www.sensedeep.com/blog/posts/2021/dynamodb-singletable-design.html) for background on single table design patterns.
 The model name is determined based on the keys used or returned in the request.
-See below for XXXX.
+See below for Single Table Configuration.

 The operation dimension is set to the DynamoDB operation: getItem, putItem etc.